begelb/MLCD/README.md

 # Machine-Learned Cubical Decomposition (MLCD) of Phase Space for Identifying Attracting Neighborhoods

+## Google Colab
+The code is available on a [Google colab notebook]([url](https://colab.research.google.com/drive/1teYPxaoI0IuQCSlEQuJ9zy43vhqGUqWD?usp=sharing)), which does not require local installation to run.
+The data is automatically read from [a Github repository that hosts the data]([url](https://github.com/begelb/MLCD-data)).

 ## Installation
 This code was developed using [Python 3.9.6](https://www.python.org/downloads/release/python-396/). **The program must be executed using Python<=3.11**.